htshah/jquery.open-toggle/README.md

 # jquery.open-toggle
-A lightweight library to make sure that only one element has **.open** or any other user-defined class in the document at a time.
-It adds **.open** or any other user-defined class-name to the *open-toggle element* which is clicked and removes **.open** from the remaining *open-toggle elements*.
-Clicking on any other elements in the document will lead to no **.open** class to any of the *open-toggle elements*.
+**open-toggle** is a *jQuery* plugin that makes sure that only one element has (user-defined)open class at a time amongst the selected elements.

 ## Installation
 1. Download the JS file for the plugin.